erafaelmanuel/cshop/README.md

 # ecloth

 Ecloth is a personal project.
-An ecommerce website for clothings.
+An ecommerce website for clothings. <br />
 For questions or suggestions please contact me at erafaelmanuel@gmail.com

 ## Project Structure